Pileated woodpecker: Description

 Pileated woodpeckers are mainly black with a red crest and have a white line down the sides of the throat.
-Adult males have a red line from the bill to the throat; in adult females these are black.
+Adult males have a red line from the bill to the throat; in adult females, these are black.
 They also have white wing feathers that show when in flight.
 Adults are 40 to 49 cm long, span 66 to 75 cm across the wings, and weigh 225 to 400 g.
 The average weight of females and males combined is about 277 g, with males weighing about 300 g and females weighing about 256 g in mean body mass.
-The wing chord measures 21.4 to 25.3 cm, the tail measures 14.0 to 17.4 cm, the bill is 4.1 to 6.0 cm and the tarsus measures 3.1 to 3.8 cm.
+The wing chord measures 21.4 to 25.3 cm, the tail measures 14.0 to 17.4 cm, the bill is 4.1 to 6.0 cm, and the tarsus measures 3.1 to 3.8 cm.

-Southern pileated woodpeckers have ebony feathers, less white on the feathers by the wings, and smaller in overall size compared to their northern counterparts.
+Southern pileated woodpeckers have ebony feathers, less white on the feathers by the wings, and are smaller in overall size compared to their northern counterparts.

 Northern pileated woodpeckers are larger in wing, tail, and beak size.
 They also have feathers that are a lighter black with tinges of brown and gray and whiter feathers on their flanks.

 Juvenile pileated woodpeckers tend to have less curved crests, or "mohawks" as some refer to them.
 The flight of these birds is strong and direct, but undulates in the way characteristic of woodpeckers.
-Adult males have a red line from the bill to the throat; in adult females these are black.
 Two species found in the Old World, the white-bellied woodpecker (D. javensis) and black woodpeckers (D. martius), are closely related and occupy the same ecological niche in their respective ranges that the pileated occupies in North America.
-The only North American birds of similar plumage and size are the ivory-billed woodpecker of the southeastern United States and Cuba, and the related imperial woodpecker of Mexico.
+The only North American birds of similar plumage and size are the (likely extinct) ivory-billed woodpecker of the Southeastern United States and Cuba and the related imperial woodpecker of Mexico.